Dyshidrotic Eczema is also known as Dyshidrotic Dermatitis and Pompholyx Eczema.

 Keeping the skin moisturised with emollients is the most important way.

-Also taking precautions to prevent aggravation is vital, especially to the hands.
+Also taking precautions to prevent aggravating the condition is vital, especially to the hands.

 If an outbreak reoccurs use any treatment needed and continue with any preventative measures to look after your skin.